DETAILED ACTION

 control the converter to adjust the DC voltage [0033] [0040] that the converter outputs to the inverter (output of 15 connected to input of inverter 4),

-control a gate voltage of the inverter (Fig. 2, Transmitted Power Control 13 controlling the gates of 19-20, 24 and 26) (Fig. 4C to Fig. 4E),
+control a gate voltage of the inverter (Fig. 2, Transmitted Power Control 13 controlling the gates of 19-20, 24 and 26) (Fig. 4C to Fig. 4E) [0040],

-adjust at least the DC voltage based on the power transmission efficiency to maintain a uniform output of the wireless power transmission apparatus ([0040] [0045] “control circuit 13 controls the buck-boost converter 15 so that a result of detection by the received power detector 10 is equal to the power required for charging” indicates uniform output at the power requirement of the receiver) while maximizing the power transmission efficiency ([0040] [0045] “control circuit 13 controls the buck-boost converter 15 so that a result of detection by the received power detector 10 is equal to the power required for charging” controlling at the power requirement of the receiver is the maximum efficiency, if transmit higher power than the requirement, the excess power would be wasted).
+adjust at least the DC voltage based on the power transmission efficiency to maintain a uniform output of the wireless power transmission apparatus ([0040] [0045] “control circuit 13 controls the buck-boost converter 15 so that a result of detection by the received power detector 10 is equal to the power required for charging” indicates uniform output at the power requirement of the receiver) while maximizing the power transmission efficiency ([0045] [0047] [0048] when the voltage of the battery rises which indicating the state of charge (SoC) of the battery raise which does not require the same amount of power to charge the battery, the transmitter controls the inverter 4 to change transmitting frequency to lower the output power of the wireless power transmitter; the wireless power transmitter output is maintain a uniform output at the new power requirement of the wireless power receiver until the SoC of the battery changed and require less wireless transmitting power, then a new power requirement is needed, in doing so the efficiency is optimal and the system avoid the battery being charge with overpower which is which is inefficient).

-Regarding claim 7, SADAKATA discloses the power transmission apparatus of claim 6 above, SADAKATA further discloses the controller controls the gate voltage of the at least two transistors to maximize the power transmission efficiency ([0056] [0031] [0037] “illustrates the frequency characteristic of the received power” [0038] [0042] [0043] the inverter start at high frequency and lowering drive frequency in search for optimal efficiency frequency based on the air gap between the transmitting coil and the receiving coil; to change the frequency in the inverter, the duty cycle need to increase or decrease, thus the gate voltage of the transistors need to turn on and off “increase or decrease” [0073]; Figs. 3A and 3B show the process of tuning/adjusting frequency to find a maximum efficiency frquency).
+Regarding claim 7, the combination of SADAKATA and Partovi discloses the power transmission apparatus of claim 6 above, SADAKATA further discloses the controller controls the gate voltage of the at least two transistors to maximize the power transmission efficiency ([0056] [0031] [0037] “illustrates the frequency characteristic of the received power” [0038] [0042] [0043] the inverter start at high frequency and lowering drive frequency in search for optimal efficiency frequency based on the air gap between the transmitting coil and the receiving coil; to change the frequency in the inverter, the duty cycle need to increase or decrease, thus the gate voltage of the transistors need to turn on and off “increase or decrease” [0073]; Figs. 3A and 3B show the process of tuning/adjusting frequency to find a maximum efficiency frquency).

 Regarding claim 12, SADAKATA discloses a method of a wireless power transmission apparatus (Fig. 2, circuitries to the left of transmitting coil 7), the method comprising:

-outputting, using a converter (15), a direct current (DC) voltage (output of 15) to an inverter (4);
+outputting, using a converter (output of buck/boost converter 15), a direct current (DC) voltage (output of 15) to an inverter (4);

 converting, using the inverter, the DC voltage to an alternating current (AC) voltage ([0033] 4 is an inverter), wherein the AC voltage is applied to at least one primary coil (7) [0033] [0040];